Bluetongue

 Symptoms

-Infected animals have a low mortality rate and high morbidity.
-The mortality rate (= proportion of the susceptible animal population that dies from the disease) is described as 1 % to 5 % in sheep and up to 1.5 % in goats and cattle.
-After the bite of an infected mosquito, viraemia with fever and clinical symptoms occurs in the susceptible host.
-The most common form is the inapparent form.
-Different forms of progression have been observed in infected animals: acute, subacute and abortive, all beginning with a rise in temperature.
+Infected animals exhibit low mortality and high morbidity.
+Mortality (i.e. the proportion of the susceptible animal population that dies from the disease) is reported to be 1% to 5% in sheep and up to 1.5% in goats and cattle.
+However, according to reports from the Netherlands, mortality associated with BTV-3 in sheep was significantly higher.
+Following the bite of an infected mosquito, viraemia develops in the susceptible host, accompanied by fever and clinical symptoms.
+The most common form of the disease is the inapparent form.
+Various forms of the disease have been observed in affected animals: acute, subacute and abortive, all of which begin with a rise in temperature.

 - Fever (40–42 °C)